15-17 Tavistock Place

 My PhD, completed in 2010, explored researchers' and policy stakeholders' perceptions of the relevance of research to policy in Ghana.

-I teach on the MSc in Public Health and am module organiser for Foundations for Health Promotion.
+I teach on the MSc in Public Health.

 Recent research projects have explored reasons why some interventions are effective whilst others are not, within systematic reviews and intervention evaluations.